ConfidantCommunications/Glory-Framework/Glory-Framework/README.md

 Glory also includes two Photoshop scripts which make it easy to rapidly convert a PSD layout into something that Glory can use.

-To do list:
-• Sound/background music
-• Transitions

 *** Dedicated to the glory of God! ***